Kapendev/parin/CHEATSHEET.md

 void setDprintVisibility(bool value);
 /// Toggles the visibility state of the overlay text. void toggleDprintVisibility();
-/// Clears all overlay text.
+/// Clears the overlay text.
 void clearDprintBuffer();
+/// Draws the overlay text now instead of at the end of the frame. void drawDprintBuffer();

 /// Draws debug engine information at the given position with the provided draw options. void drawDebugEngineInfo(Vec2 screenPoint, Camera camera = Camera(), DrawOptions options = DrawOptions(), bool isLogging = false);